mathkimchi/singularity/DEVLOG.md

 You know what, I'm going to make a shell script for all these little things.

 Ok, (damn, I did it again) I'm at 447 errors, I am going to commit then run the auto fixer.

+...

+106 insertions (not counting README) and now I'm at 237 diagnostics.